Zenobe Main Logo

 The prevention, detection and reporting of modern slavery in any part of our organisation is the responsibility of all those working for us.
 Workers must not engage in, facilitate, or fail to report any activity that might lead to, or suggest, a breach of this policy.
 Workers are required to avoid any activity that might lead to, or suggest, a breach of this policy.

-Workers must notify their line manager as soon as possible if they believe or suspect that a breach of this policy has occurred, or may occur in the future.
+Workers must notify their line manager or the legal team or a member of the board of directors (as they consider appropriate) or raise a concern in accordance with the Whistleblowing Policy as soon as possible if they believe or suspect that a breach of this policy has occurred, or may occur in the future.
 Workers are encouraged to raise concerns about any issue or suspicion of modern slavery in any parts of our business or supply chains of any supplier tier at the earliest possible stage.

-If unsure about whether a particular act, the treatment of workers more generally, or their working conditions within any tier of our supply chains constitutes any of the various forms of modern slavery, workers must contact the Head of Legal.
+If unsure about whether a particular act, the treatment of workers more generally, or their working conditions within any tier of our supply chains constitutes any of the various forms of modern slavery, workers must contact the General Counsel.

 Policy for Zenobē’s Suppliers: